WoutPitje/AiQuizMaker2/Documentation/production-docker-setup.md

 # Production Docker Setup

-This document describes the production-ready Docker configuration for AI Quiz Maker using nginx as a reverse proxy.
+This document describes the production-ready Docker configuration for 🧠 QuizAi using nginx as a reverse proxy.

 ## Architecture Overview